roajonny/common/docs/source/project/synopsis.rst

 .. note::

-   The *Synopsis* section is where a (very) high-level overview of the project can be written, to give context to those being onboarded to the project
+   The *Synopsis* section is where a (very) high-level overview of the project can be written, to give context to all applicable personnel who may know nothing about it